google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/faq.md

 Feel free to [raise an issue](https://github.com/gauntface/web-push-book/issues) if you have anything to add to this discussion.

-## Why is this Any Better than Web Sockets?
+## Why is this any better than web sockets?

-The reason web push is preferable is that a service worker can be brought to life when the browser window is closed.
+A service worker can be brought to life when the browser window is closed.
 A web socket will only live as long as the browser and web page is kept open.

 ## What is the deal with GCM, FCM, Web Push and Chrome?